oneapi-src/oneDNN/tests/benchdnn/doc/driver_ip.md

             Refer to [tags](knobs_tag.md) for details.
  - `--dtag={any [default], ...}` -- physical dst memory layout.
             Refer to [tags](knobs_tag.md) for details.
- - `--attr-oscale="STRING"` -- output scale primitive attribute.
+ - `--attr-oscale=STRING` -- output scale primitive attribute.
 No oscale is set by default.
 Refer to [attributes](knobs_attr.md) for details.
- - `--attr-post-ops="STRING"` -- post operation primitive attribute.
+ - `--attr-post-ops=STRING` -- post operation primitive attribute.
 No post
             operations are set by default.
 Refer to [attributes](knobs_attr.md) for details.
  - `--mb=INT` -- override minibatch size specified in the problem description.